IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 SwOffTime            Minimum switch-off time                                                                                          h
 ===================  ===============================================================================================================  ======

+Initial and final node are the nodes where the transmission line starts and ends, respectively.
+They must be different.

 Depending on the voltage lines are plotted with different colors (orange < 200 kV, 200 < green < 350 kV, 350 < red < 500 kV, 500 < orange < 700 kV, blue > 700 kV).

 If there is no data for TTCBck, i.e., TTCBck is left empty or is equal to 0, it is substituted by the TTC in the code.
 Internally, all the TTC and TTCBck values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.